chrissiemhrk/chrissiemhrk/README.md

  I'm a front-end web developer from Kigali, Rwanda.

-Currently, I'm part of an incredible team at Hacksplash and learning user interface design.
-In addition, I'm the co-lead of the Google developer student club (DSC) chapter of my university and working towards a bachelor in software engineering.
+Currently, I'm the co-lead of the Google developer student club (DSC) chapter of my university, working towards a bachelor in software engineering, and learning user interface design.

 I love writing and have published articles online on [Dev](https://www.dev.to/chrissiemhrk), [CodeNewbie](https://community.codenewbie.org/chrissiemhrk) and [my website](https://chrissie.netlify.app/).
-Apart from that I also enjoy reading both non-fiction and fiction,watching crime dramas and anime, and evening walks.
+Apart from that I also enjoy reading both non-fiction and fiction, watching crime dramas and anime, and evening walks.

 If you have any question or just want to chat, you can reach me on [Twitter](http://www.twitter.com/chrissiemhrk) or <a href="mailto:chrissiemhrk@hmail.com">chrissiemhrk@gmail.com</a>.